Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Four Quadrant Decomposition

 \section{Four Quadrant Decomposition}

-Section~\ref{sec:info_theory} explains why entropy constrains plausible token credit.
-We now examine {how} credit assignment manifests during optimization.
-Building on~\citet{Zhu2025TheSE}, who decompose RLVR into positive and negative paradigms based on reward polarity, we decompose tokens along both reward polarity and token entropy, yielding a four-quadrant experimental framework.
-By restricting gradient updates to specific quadrants, our framework isolates their individual contributions.
+Section~\ref{sec:info_theory} explains why entropy constrains where hindsight credit can plausibly reside.
+Controlled interventions then ask where signed GRPO updates produce durable behavioral gains.
+Building on~\citet{Zhu2025TheSE}, who decompose RLVR into positive and negative paradigms based on reward polarity, we cross reward polarity with token entropy, yielding a four-quadrant experimental framework.
+By restricting gradient updates to specific quadrants, this framework yields diagnostic readouts of where signed update effects are concentrated without treating the observed metrics as direct measurements of latent token credit.